archisman-panigrahi/wombat/README.md

 # Wombat

-Wombat is a GTK4 + libadwaita desktop shell around [Numbat](https://github.com/sharkdp/numbat).
+Wombat is a scientific calculator using [Numbat](https://github.com/sharkdp/numbat) programming language.
 It keeps a live Numbat interpreter session in memory and shows the full output history in a scrollable log.
+It uses GTK4+libadwaita.

 ## What Works Now